-The South-East European Cooperation Process (SEECP) was initiated in 1996 at the meeting of the Ministers of Foreign Affairs of SEECP held in Sofia/Bulgaria and the first SEECP Summit was held in Crete, Greece, in 1997.
+The South-East European Cooperation Process (SEECP) was initiated in 1996 at the meeting of the Ministers of Foreign Affairs of SEECP held in Sofia, and the first SEECP Summit was held in Crete in 1997.

-Skopje assumes the SEECP Chairmanship-in-Office for one year on 1 July 2023.
+Tirana assumes the SEECP Chairpersonship-in-Office for one year on 1 July 2024.

 SOUTH EAST EUROPE – SEE2030 STRATEGY

 The South East European Co-operation Process (SEECP) leaders tasked the Regional Cooperation Council (RCC) at the SEECP Summit held in 2019 to develop a long-term strategy for the South East European (SEE) region, following the successes and lessons learned from the previous SEE 2020 Strategy and based on the United Nations Sustainable Development Goals (UN SDGs).